yanisoln/terminator/README.md

 https://github.com/user-attachments/assets/024c06fa-19f2-4fc9-b52d-329768ee52d0

 https://github.com/user-attachments/assets/890d6842-782c-4b2b-8920-224bd63c4545

-**terminator** is a AI-first cross-platform ui automation library for rust, designed to interact with native gui applications on windows and macos using a Playwright-like API.
+**terminator** is an AI-first cross-platform ui automation library for rust, designed to interact with native gui applications on windows and macos using a Playwright-like API.

 it provides a unified api to find and control ui elements like buttons, text fields, windows, and more, enabling the creation of automation scripts, testing tools, and assistive technologies.